stelligent/stelligent_demo/README.md

 # todo

 - push private key for jenkins from cfn paramater to s3 kms
-- add route53 entry for jenkins box via cfn with url as output
 - change sleep in cfn-init for instance bootstrap to AWS::CloudFormation::WaitCondition
 - rewrite deploy script in python
 - ChaosMonkey, ServerSpec, TestKitchen, Cucumber, OWASP ZAP